To: Dr. S.

 My question for you, if you would be so kind as to engage, is how do you think I, as an outsider, should approach this situation where I am confident I have made a breakthrough (of course I would be, but is it impossible?) yet I am completely shut out by the field and the publishers?

 My lament is that if I have figured nature out (even by sheer luck and circumstance), that it would be hugely important for the future of intelligent life and the environment.
 Not being able to engage those in the field is a huge delayed or possibly lost opportunity for intelligent life.

 From my blog perhaps you can see that I am serious and perhaps not a purveyor of nonsense.
 All of these are relatively short posts.
-If you look at them, and I know that is a big if, you may need to suspend disbelief for a while, but in the end, hopefully you will see the possibility that the universe has a very simple set of ingredients and that the narrative I tell starting at the Planck scale could very well be, at a minimum, directionally correct.
+If you look at them, and I know that is a big if, you may need to suspend disbelief for a while, but in the end, hopefully you will see the possibility that the universe has a very simple set of ingredients and that the narrative I tell about differently formulated point charges could very well be, at a minimum, directionally correct.

 From Dr. K.

 I realize you think that starting with a theory of everything, or at least a theory that addresses a lot of things together, is the path for you, but it may not be the best way to achieve your goals.